Package software.amazon.awscdk.services.scheduler.alpha

 ---

 Amazon EventBridge Scheduler is a feature from Amazon EventBridge that allows you to create, run, and manage scheduled tasks at scale.
-With EventBridge Scheduler, you can schedule one-time or recurrently tens of millions of tasks across many AWS services without provisioning or managing underlying infrastructure.
+With EventBridge Scheduler, you can schedule millions of one-time or recurring tasks across various AWS services without provisioning or managing underlying infrastructure.

 1. Schedule: A schedule is the main resource you create, configure, and manage using Amazon EventBridge Scheduler.
 Every schedule has a schedule expression that determines when, and with what frequency, the schedule runs.
 EventBridge Scheduler supports three types of schedules: rate, cron, and one-time schedules.
 When you create a schedule, you configure a target for the schedule to invoke.